hauntsaninja/pyp/README.md

 I discovered Pyped while making this project!
 It's actually very similar, probably similar enough that I wouldn't have written this had I known.
 However, Pyped doesn't do the AST introspection and manipulation that we do.
 This means:
 - It's less magical!
-It relies on you to pass in flags to tell it what to do.
+It relies on you to pass in flags to tell it what to do, when intention can be inferred from the input.
-- It doesn't provide smart printing of iterables and dicts.
+- It doesn't provide easy automatic printing, or smart printing of iterables and dicts.
 - It hardcodes a list of imports and installs some libraries on your system.
 This project's automatic import will work for any library you use.
-- It doesn't have anything like `--script`.
+- It doesn't have anything like `--explain`/`--script`.

 However,
 - It has some conveniences, like regex splitting of input, that you'd have to do for yourself here.
-- It supports Python 2 (if that's still something you need).
+- It supports Python 2 and early versions of Python 3.
 - It's been around for much longer.

 ### [xonsh](https://xon.sh/)